 - Regulation authority for Housing Finance Companies transferred to RBI from National Housing Board.

-- One-time six-month partial credit guarantees for purchase of high-rated pooled assets up to Rs.
-1 lakh crore of financially sound NBFCs by government to Public Sector Banks for a first loss up to 10%.
+- One-time six-month partial credit guarantees for the purchase of high-rated pooled assets up to Rs.
+1 lakh crore of financially sound NBFCs by the government to Public Sector Banks for a first loss up to 10%.

 - A new series of coins, including that for Rs.
 20 will be made available shortly for public use.